robinkiplangat/safari_svannah/README.md

-# Safari Savanna - Interactive Learning Platform
+# Safari Svannah - Interactive Learning Platform

 An engaging educational platform for toddlers (2-4 years) to learn about African wildlife and life lessons through interactive stories, puzzles, and games.